DataDog/integrations-core/oracle/README.md

         ```
     - Then restart the Agent.

-- Verify if your environment variables are set correctly by running the following command from the perspective of the Agent.
+- Verify your environment variables are set correctly by running the following command from the Agent.
 Ensure the displayed output matches the correct value.

   ```shell script